lief-project/LIEF/doc/sphinx/tutorials/05_elf_infect_plt_got.rst

     return 0;
   }

-As the hook is going to be injected into the crackme, it must have the following requirements:
+Since the hook will be injected into the crackme, it must meet the following
+requirements:

-* Assembly code must be *position independant* (compiled with ``-fPIC`` or ``-pie/-fPIE`` flags)
+* Assembly code must be *position-independent* (compiled with ``-fPIC`` or ``-pie/-fPIE`` flags).
-* Don't use external libraries such as ``libc.so`` (``-nostdlib -nodefaultlibs`` flags)
+* It must not use external libraries such as ``libc.so`` (``-nostdlib -nodefaultlibs`` flags).

-Due to the requirements, the hook is compiled with: :code:`gcc -nostdlib -nodefaultlibs -fPIC -Wl,-shared hook.c -o hook`.
+Due to these requirements, the hook is compiled with:
+:code:`gcc -nostdlib -nodefaultlibs -fPIC -Wl,-shared hook.c -o hook`.

 Injecting the hook
 ~~~~~~~~~~~~~~~~~~

 The first step is to inject the hook into the binary.
-To do so we will add a :class:`~lief.ELF.Segment`:
+To do so, we will add a
+:class:`~lief.ELF.Segment`:

 .. code-block:: python